-In regards to the number of books in the home, as an insinuated indication of the socio-economic status of the home environment, the 2011 PIRLS results indicate that in general, students who have the most books in the home also have the highest levels of achievement, scoring 19 points, on average, higher than students with an average number of books in the home and 64 score points higher than those with a few books in the home.
+In regards to the number of books in the home, as an insinuated indication of the socio-economic status of the home environment, the 2011 PIRLS results indicate that in general, students who have the most books in the home also have the highest levels of achievement, scoring 19 points, on average, higher than students with an average number of books in the home and 64 score points higher than those with a few books in the home32.
 However, it must also be noted that the data also make it evident that while having a home with many books (or by implication a home environment that values literacy, the acquisition of knowledge, and general academic support), the relationship is not conclusive, with approximately 16% of students who reported having many books in the home still not achieving the Intermediate benchmark.

 Further exploring the relationship between home literacy environments and children's literacy development, the Longitudinal Study of Australian Children (LSAC) (a nationally representative study of child development) documented shared book reading with parents, recording the amount of time the child was read to (The Australian Institute of Family Studies, 2012).
 Almost half (41-47%) of those children from the lowest socio-economic background were not read to at all on a given weekday or weekend compared to only 15-22% of children from the most advantaged families not being read to at all on a weekday or weekend (The Australian Institute of Family Studies, 2012).
 Over half (53-55%) of children from the most advantaged backgrounds were read to for more than one hour on a given day, compared to 37-41% of children from the lowest socio-economic backgrounds being read to for this amount of time (The Australian Institute of Family Studies, 2012).
 Those children in the middle of the socio-economic spectrum recorded time spent reading almost precisely at the midpoint between the least, and most disadvantaged groups (The Australian Institute of Family Studies, 2012).
 The graph below is from the LSAC report (Commonwealth of Australia, 2012), and shows the number of hours three year old children were read to, divided by socio-economic status.
-However, as noted above in the 2011 PIRLS data, while there is a higher prevalence of low socio-economic home environments not participating in shared reading with their children, consideration must also be given to those of high and middle SES that are also not participating in shared reading with their children, albeit at a lesser prevalence.
+However, as noted above in the 2011 PIRLS data, while there is a higher prevalence of low socio-economic home environments not participating in shared reading with their children, albeit at a lesser prevalence.

-Books in the home has traditionally acted as a proxy in large scale international studies for a family's educational and social background
+31 Books in the home has traditionally acted as a proxy in large scale international studies for a family's educational and social background

-&lt;sup>32 This variable has been grouped to represent a few books - 25 or fewer books (22% of students), average number of books - between 26 and 200 books (59% of students) and many books - more than 200 books (19% of students).
+32 This variable has been grouped to represent a few books - 25 or fewer books (22% of students), average number of books - between 26 and 200 books (59% of students) and many books - more than 200 books (19% of students).